Lottery System 6/55: A Probability Study

 WINNING FREQUENCY IN THE ORDERED POSITIONS

 The above data is a snapshot of a complete set of data.
-The first table calculates the winning frequency of each number assuming a numerical order of lowest to highest.
+The first table calculates the winning frequency of each number assuming a numerical order of smallest to largest.
 Take for example, lotto #2.
 If #2 is the smallest number in your combination, there's a 9.8% chance that it can win.
 However, if #2 is your second smallest, the chance is only 1.2%.
 Therefore, it is better to have a combination such as this: 02 • 09 • 18 • 24 • 42 • 48 where #2 is your smallest number rather than 01 • 02 • 18 • 24 • 42 • 48 where #2 is in the second position rather than the first.

 In another perspective, examine lotto #22.
 If #22 is your favourite number, it is more likely to win if it is your 2nd, 3rd or 4th number because making it 1st, 4th or 5th has lesser probability.
 Perhaps 15 • 22 • 24 • 30 • 33 • 40 is much better than 22 • 24 • 30 • 33 • 40 • 55.

 • The first set excludes all 0% probability but includes all those with lower probabilities.
+These are the minimum and maximum limits.

 • The 2nd set excludes all probabilities that are less than 2%; thus the number ranges are narrower compared to the first set.
+Use this if you want your combination to belong to the better probabilities.

 • The 3rd set excludes all probabilities that are less than 1%.
+Use this if you want to take a little risk.

-PROBABLE WINNING RANGE
+PROBABLE RANGE OF WINNING NUMBERS

-1. Your 1st number should be any between 1 and 39.
+1. Your 1st number should be any between 1 and 15.

 Following is the same set of data that excludes only the 0% probability.
 These data are updated from time to time.